- M.M., Piano, Louisiana State University, 1983

 - B.M., Piano, Louisiana State University, 1981

 Phillips studied at Louisiana State University with Daniel Sher, and later with Panayis Lyras and Michael Gurt for doctoral work.
 He also studied in Paris with Eric Heidsieck and in London with John Ogden.
-Primary chamber music teachers include Janos Starker and pianist György Sebök in the United States and violinists Yfrah Neaman and György Pauk in London.
+Primary chamber music teachers include cellist Janos Starker and pianist György Sebök in the United States and violinists Yfrah Neaman and György Pauk in London.

-Phillips has performed regularly on tour in the U.S., South America, Italy, Japan, Bulgaria, Great Britain, Spain, and Korea (touring with the Erato Ensemble).
-In addition to giving regular master classes, he has performed at numerous international festivals, including his own Kapelle Trio’s chamber music festival in Heber Springs, Arizona.
+Phillips has performed regularly on tour in the United States, South America, Italy, Japan, Bulgaria, Great Britain, Spain, China, Sweden, and Korea (touring with the Erato Ensemble).

-He has been a collaborator for international violin competitions in Pamplona, Spain (Sarasate), the Czech Republic (Beethoven), Gorizia, Italy, and the Duo Sonata competition at the annual violin festival of the Shanghai Conservatory of Music.
-He was previously on the piano faculties of the University of the Ozarks and the University of Central Arkansas, where he was also a member of its trio-in-residence, the Kapelle Trio.
+He has been a collaborator for international violin competitions in Pamplona, Spain (Sarasate); the Czech Republic (Beethoven); Gorizia, Italy; and the Duo Sonata competition at the annual violin festival of the Shanghai Conservatory of Music.